Skip to main content

 • You are otherwise in business for yourself (including a part-time business).

-The window to file your taxes in 2022 extends from January 24 to April 18 for all taxpayers, whether self-employed or not.
+The window to file your taxes in 2025 extends from February 5 to April 15, 2025 for all taxpayers, whether self-employed or not.
 However, there are some important differences between filing taxes as a self-employed individual and a company-employed individual that you should be aware of before you begin the process.

-Key Differences for Self-employed Taxpayers
+Key Differences for Self-Employed Taxpayers

 You’ll likely need to file an income tax return if your net earnings from self-employment were at least $400.
 You’ll also be required to pay a self-employment tax in addition to income tax.
 The self-employment tax rate is 15.3%.
 It’s important to note that this percentage breaks down into two elements: the social security tax (12.4%) and the Medicare tax (2.9%).